Tillman Hall at Clemson University: Thomas Clemson Statue

 There is a bronze statue on the front side of Tillman Hall.
 The statue is nicknamed "Old Green Tom", which refers to the weathered down figure of Clemson University's founder, Thomas Green Clemson.

 It is tradition for current undergraduate students to not read the plaque under this statue if they wish to graduate in 4 years.

-Current events
+Name change debate

 Due to Benjamin Tillman's politics, actions, and stance regarding racial relations, the naming of the building currently known as Tillman Hall has come under scrutiny in recent years, particularly during the 2014–2015 academic year.
 There have been discussions among the student senate, demonstrations by a small number of students, letters written by students to President Clements, and online discussions and petitions; however, the university has said that the only entity with authority to change the name of the iconic building is the current Clemson University Board of Trustees.
 Most recently, an anonymous group of students publicly defaced the brick of Tillman Hall with spray paint.".
 On June 12, 2020, the Clemson Board of Trustees passed a motion to petition the SC State legislature to change the name of Tillman Hall.